Thakhek

-The city has many French colonial style official buildings, villas, and shops.
+The city has French colonial style official buildings, villas, and shops.
 In 1943, 85% of the population of Thakhek were Vietnamese due to the French policy of encouraging Vietnamese immigrants to Laos.
 Remnants of the abortive Thakhek-Tan Ap railway can be seen in and near the town.
 The railway would have run between Thakhek and Tân Ấp Railway Station, Quảng Bình Province, Vietnam through the Mụ Giạ Pass.

-Western scientists first encountered the Laotian rock rat, kha nyou (Laonastes aenigmamus), in Thakhek's market.
+History

+Thakhek was variously known as Sikhottabong, Muang Kabong, and Lakhon during the Lan Xang era.